EdaSadiye/mushroom-game/README.md

 lil side project

 How to run (for dummies):
-1) open in eclipse
-2) download as jar file
+1) download as jar file
 3) search how to run jar file on your OS

 Game loop: